Bar-le-Duc, Meuse tourism & sightseeing

 The town essentially falls into two parts - the lower town, containing the more modern part of the town; and the upper town (reached by various steep staircases) where much of the historical interest is to be found.
 Bar-le-Duc is best known for the elegant renaiassance period buildings in the upper town, typically built in the 16th century.

-The surrounding streets also contain a good number of medieval houses.
-You can also see the clocktower, a remaining part of what was once the town ramparts (follow the walk along the ramparts to best appreciate these), and some ruins from the original 15th century chateau.
+The surrounding streets contain a good number of medieval houses and you can see the clocktower, a remaining part of what was once the ramparts for Bar-le-Du (follow the walk along the ramparts to best appreciate these), and some ruins from the original 15th century chateau.

-The newer 16th century castle is now home to the Museum Barrois, with an interesting collection of itels explaining the history of Barr and surrounding region.
+The newer 16th century castle is now home to the Museum Barrois, with an interesting collection of items explaining the history of the town and surrounding region.
 The museum has a wide collection of paintings and sculpture, mostly 16th to 18th centuries, and a separate section dedicated to archaeology.

 The Church of Notre-Dame is the oldest church in Bar-le-Duc, although the tower that dominates the building was added in the 18th century.